Skip to Content

 • The study has been approved by a research ethics board.

-If parents choose to have their baby’s sample destroyed or released and their child is under five years of age, this request will be honoured.
+If parents choose to have their baby’s sample destroyed or released and their child is under five years of age, NSO will honour this request.
 If parents wish to have the sample destroyed after the child’s fifth birthday, they need to make a request at that time.
-To learn more about the storage and secondary use of dried blood spot samples and to view NSO's procedure, please click here.
+Please visit our Storage and Secondary Use page for more information.